openwdl/wdl/SPEC.md

   # other "private" declarations can be made here

   # there may be any number of (potentially nested)
-  # calls, scatter blocks, or conditional blocks
+  # calls, scatters, or conditionals
   call target { input: ... }
   scatter (i in collection) { ... }
   if (condition) { ... }